Ezequiel Tovar Player Props: Rockies vs. Brewers

 Ezequiel Tovar At The Plate

-- Tovar is hitting .213 with six doubles, a triple and five walks.
+- Tovar is hitting .217 with six doubles, a triple, a home run and five walks.

-- Tovar enters this game on a four-game hitting streak.
-During his last games, he's hitting .294.
+- Tovar enters this game on a five-game hitting streak.
+During his last outings, he's hitting .353 with one homer.

-- In 26 games played this season, he has not gone deep.
+- He has homered in one of 27 games, and in 1% of his plate appearances.

-- In seven games this year, Tovar has picked up an RBI, with more than one RBI once.
+- In eight games this year, Tovar has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.